Don Omar: Career

 His first public performance in a night club was accompanied by disc jockey Eliel Lind Osorio.
 Afterwards, he appeared regularly on compilation albums from popular DJs and producers including Luny Tunes, Noriega, and DJ Eric.
 He also worked as a backup singer for the duo Héctor & Tito.
 One of the members, Héctor el Father, helped him produce his first solo album.

 Omar's career rose to stardom with the release of his first studio album, The Last Don with Frankie Needles.
 Both the studio version and its live edition have been certified platinum by the Recording Industry Association of America.
 Worldwide, The Last Don: Live [CD & DVD] has sold over one million copies, according to his official website.
 He earned awards for Latin Pop Album of the Year and New Artist & Latin Rap/Hip-Hop Album of the Year by the Billboard Latin Music Awards in 2003.
 The Last Don: Live [CD & DVD] was also nominated for Urban Music Album at the 2005 Latin Grammy Awards.

+In 2005, Don Omar featured on rapper Cuban Link's hit single "Scandalous" which peaked at number 45 on the Billboard Hot Latin Tracks chart.
+The song was released as the second single to Cuban's second and official debut album Chain Reaction.

 Omar's May 2006 album King of Kings, became history's highest ranking reggaeton LP in the top 10 US charts, with its debut at #1 on the Latin sales charts and the #1 spot on the Billboard Latin Rhythm Radio Chart with his single "Angelito".
 Omar was also able to beat the in-store appearance sales record at Disney World's Virgin Megastore previously set by pop star Britney Spears.